Use Damage Assessment

 The Damage Assessment Operations app can be used by emergency management staff to manage, monitor, and share damage information.

-1. Sign in to your ArcGIS organization and browse to the Damage Assessment Operations application.
+1. Verify that you are signed in to your ArcGIS organization and browse to the Damage Assessment Operations app.

-2. Click Manage on the top right to review the number of submitted reports, assigned reports, and completed reports.
+3. In the header, click the Manage tab to review the number of submitted reports, assigned reports, and completed reports.

 Note: